Approximating Choice Data by Discrete Choice Models: Model

-\begin{definition} \normalfont Let $d$ be a positive integer and $\eta\in \Re^{|X|}$ be a real vector of fixed effects.
-A stochastic choice function $\rho$ is called a \df{degree-$d$ mixed logit model} if there exists a Borel probability measure $m$ such that for all $(D,x) \in \D \times X$, if $x \in D$, then The set of degree-$d$ mixed logit models with fixed effects $\eta$ is denoted by $\P_{ml}(d,\eta)$.
-When $m$ is degenerate (that is, when $m=\delta_{\beta}$ for some $\beta$) in (\ref{eq:mll}), then $\rho$ is called a \df{logit model.} The set of degree-$d$ logit models with fixed effects $\eta$ is denoted by $\P_{l}(d,\eta)$. \end{definition}
+\begin{definition} \normalfont Let $\eta \in\F$ be a vector of fixed effects.
+A stochastic choice function $\rho$ is called a \df{ mixed-logit model with fixed effects $\eta$} if there exists a Borel probability measure $m$ such that for all $(D,j) \in \D \times J$, if $j \in D$, then The set of mixed-logit models with fixed effects $\eta$ is denoted by $\P_{ml}(\eta)$.
+When $m$ puts the unit mass on a particular $\beta$ in (\ref{eq:mll}), then $\rho$ is called a \df{logit model.} \end{definition}

-As mentioned, if $\mu$ is a multivariate iid extreme-value type-I distribution, then $\P_{s}(d,\eta|\mu)=\P_l(d,\eta)$, and $\P_{rs}(d,\eta|\mu)=\P_{ml}(d,\eta)$, for any $(d,\eta)$.
-Note that in most empirical applications of the mixed logit models, the mixing distribution is usually a parametric distribution like a multivariate normal distribution.
-In our case, the mixing distributions of the random coefficients do not come from a particular parametric family.
+We give two remarks on the models.
+First, in the definitions above, we write fixed effects as $\eta_j$ assuming menu-independence for simplicity (i.e., $\F=\R^{|J|}$).
+However, our results hold more generally with menu-dependent fixed effects.
+See Section \ref{sec:menu-dependent} for details.
+Second, in the models above, following \cite{mcfadden2000mixed} as well as many other papers in discrete choice analysis, we write the systematic part of utility by $\beta\cdot x_j$.
+Although we have a linear structure in the explanatory variables $x_j$, it is important to remember that $x_j$ can be a function of original characteristics such as higher order polynomials of original characteristics as used in the proof of \cite{mcfadden2000mixed}.
+Since any continuous function can be approximated by polynomials, our models are general enough to allow for flexible systematic parts of utility functions.